 Around the 1960s, an influential movement within academia sought to align competition policy with advancements in the field of economics which were believed capable of explaining how markets work and dictating when it was appropriate to interfere in them.
 Some of these thinkers came from a so-called “neoliberal” school of economic thinking and others are attributed to the “Chicago [University] School.”

 More important than their label is their legacy, which placed predictions about the actual competitive effects caused by a merger or monopolist’s conduct front and center in the enforcement of the antitrust laws.
-Today, the idea has become so mainstream that no label need be attached to the economists—and the majority of lawyers and policymakers that they have won over—who support this foundational premise in antitrust.
+Today, the idea has become so mainstream that no label need be attached to the economists—and the majority of lawyers and policymakers who also adhere to the idea—who support this foundational premise in antitrust.

 The Economism guessing game

 The Economism—as some call it—of antitrust has sought to make the analysis in competition cases more rational by requiring that, before intervening in markets, enforcers must make a strong showing of the expected actual effects on competition of a given merger or a monopolist’s conduct.
 (To be sure, it was not just an intellectual disagreement with the status quo that inspired this movement.
 It was an ideological one, too, guided by the belief that it was more often than not better to wait for free markets to correct themselves rather than have the government meddle in them.)